Senate bargainers announce outline of gun violence agreement | Education

 - United States

-Senate bargainers announced a bipartisan framework Sunday responding to last month's mass shootings, a modest breakthrough offering measured gun curbs and bolstered efforts to improve school safety and mental health programmes.
+Senate bargainers announced a bipartisan framework Sunday responding to last month's mass shootings, a modest breakthrough offering measured gun curbs and bolstered efforts to improve school safety and mental health programs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)